 This difference arises due to the fact that cleavage of the two O-H bonds in water takes place in two steps.
 In the first step one O-H bond breaks leaving behind OH radical.
-Now the electronic enviornment around oxygen to which hydrogen is attached is different than that around oxygen in H_2O molecule and this causes a change in the successive bond dissociation energy.
+Now the electronic environment around oxygen to

-Same difference is observed in enthalpy values of O-H bond in C_2H_5OH .
-Oxygen here is attached to C_2H_5 group therefore hydrogen of O-H is in different environment than hydrogen of H-O-H.
+Same difference is observed in enthalpy values of O-H bond in $C_2H_5OH$ .
+Oxygen here is attached to $C_2H_5$ group therefore hydrogen of O-H is in different environment than hydrogen of H-O-H.

 In the same way, the bond enthalpy value of any covalent bond is slightly different for each bond of that kind in a given molecule and also different molecules.
-The average values of bond enthalpy, $\Delta_a H$, are determined from the experimentally measured values of large number of compounds containing a particular bond.
+The average values of bond enthalpy, $\Delta_a H$ , are determined from the experimentally measured values of large number of compounds containing a particular bond.
 Average bond enthalpy data are given in Table 5.4.
 In general stronger bond implies larger bond enthalpy.